CAMERON HOUSE, Duck Bay, Loch Lomond

 The land on which it stands was part of the Smollett estate for over 300 years, although that has since been greatly reduced, there are still 44 hectares of wooded land overlooking Loch Lomond.

 As a home it is usually associated with Alexander Tobias Telford Smollett.
-It also hosted such figures as James Boswell and Samuel Johnson, the Empress Eugenie of France, Princess Margaret and Lord Louis Mountbatten, and Winston Churchill.
+It also hosted such figures as James Boswell and Samuel Johnson (who referred to it simply as "Cameron"), the Empress Eugenie of France, Princess Margaret and Lord Louis Mountbatten, and Winston Churchill.

 In 2017 a devasting fire broke out in the older section resulting in two deaths and extensive damage.
 Work to stabilise and restore it is ongoing and this limits access by the public to some parts of the grounds.
 There is also other extensive building work on the go.